hashed-io/proxy-financial-smart-contracts/docs/Tutorials/telos_account.md

 </br>

-15. **Congratulations!** Now you've been login in Proxy website.
+15. **Congratulations!** You are now logged in to the Proxy website.

-- Note: You should see something like next if this is your first time and you don't have any project assigned to you.
-Talk with an `Admin` to solve this.
+Note: You should see something like the following if this is your first time and you don't have any projects assigned.
+Talk to an 'Administrator' to resolve this.

 </br>